Avalineai/WordGuessGame/README.md

 * Letters Already Guessed: (Letters the user has guessed, displayed like L Z Y H).

 * After the user wins/loses the game should automatically choose another word and make the user play it.

+## Problems Experienced and how they were solved:

+* Looping through answers to display blank spaces for user to guess, and looping through the answer while matching user input, and displaying correct and incorrect user input accordingly.

+* Three arrays were defined, and for-loops were used to compare user input with answer.

+* Displaying gifs with each answer.

+* If statements are used to match gif with answer, otherwise the gifs are set to be hidden since they initially showed with page load.
+A cleaner approach can be implemented.

+## Technical Approach:

+* Practice from a simpler game project helped as a basic structure.
+I started with the HTML, and spent a lot of time on the Javascript.
+Console.log helped in checking correct game functionality.

+* Character research was used to ensure spelling and accuracy of game, although choices were limited to a small number of main characters.

+* Final additions were background animation, and gifs to display with correct answers.
+Future plans include adding additional background animation.